 - Family fun packages: For clients who value their free time, give a gift for their whole family.
 Think “experience” gifts, like concert tickets, a wine tasting, or free passes to an amusement park.

-These are just a few of the many options you can use to personalize your customers’ experience and work the 3 important qualities of customer service further into your service strategy.
-Check out my “Free Stuff” page for a downloadable gift guide with more than 20 ideas for standout gifts.
+These are just a few ways you can personalize the experience and implement the 3 important qualities of customer service.
+Check out my “Free Stuff” page for a downloadable gift guide with more than 75 ideas for standout gifts.

 Following the Platinum Rule

 Lastly, maintaining a people-first attitude essentially means following the “Platinum Rule.”
-First publicized in the 1998 bestseller, The Platinum Rule: Discover the Four Basic Business Personalities and How They Can Lead You to Success, this rule means “learning to really understand other people and then handling them in a way that’s best for them, not just for us.
-It means taking the time to figure out the people around us, and then adjusting our behavior to make them more comfortable.”
-Unlike the Golden Rule, “Do unto others as you’d have done unto you,” the Platinum rule states that good customer service requires we “Do unto others as they’d like done unto them.”
+First publicized in the 1998 bestseller, The Platinum Rule, this rule means “learning to really understand other people and then handling them in a way that’s best for them, not just for us”.
+Take the time to figure out the people around us, and then adjust our behavior to make them more comfortable.”
+We all know the Golden Rule, “Do unto others as you’d have done unto you.”
+However, the Platinum rule states that good customer service requires we “Do unto others as they’d like done unto them.”
 In this way, you showcase the effort you’re willing to invest in each customer’s experience.
 As a result, you also encourage them to monetarily invest in your products/services for years to come.